 Apart from the convenience of having good food at any hour, inner-city Melbourne always has something entertaining going on at night.
-Whether it’s a live gig at Festival Hall or Rod Laver Arena, an interesting talk at Loop Project Space & Bar, or one of the awesome exhibitions at NGV Friday Nights, there’s always something to see or do.
+Whether it’s a live gig at Festival Hall or Rod Laver Arena, an interesting event at Loop Project Space & Bar, or one of the awesome exhibitions at NGV Nights, there’s always something to see or do.

 Plenty of hidden gems

 Speaking of entertainment, Melbourne is packed full of quirky hidden bars, restaurants and spaces to explore.
-You’ll most likely walk past seemingly normal buildings or doors that actually open up to a completely different world.
+You’ll most likely walk past seemingly normal buildings or doors that open up to a completely different world.

 A shopper’s paradise

 Melbourne’s inner city is a shopping mecca, with plenty of international fashion chains, local labels and small boutiques to suit all tastes and budgets.
 Check out the ‘Paris end’ of Collins Street for high fashion labels such as Hermes, Bally and Gucci.
 Or, head to Emporium Melbourne on Lonsdale Street to shop popular Japanese brands like Muji and Uniqlo.
 You’ll also find Topshop, Zara and H&M nearby.